reeveskeefe/ym_bounds/README.md

-# The Mass Gap in SU(3) Yang-Mills Theory: A Constructive Proof
+# The Mass Gap in SU(3) Yang-Mills Theory: A Constructive Proof of the bounds and constants

 **Author:** Keefe D. Reeves
 **Year:** 2025